J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: June 24, 2017

+**Today's Progress**: The gallery popups for the personal/art site I was working on last week are buggy.
+Switched back to basic image links for now.
+It's bare bones but it works.

+**Thoughts:** I made the popups using CSS - I can easily do them with JQuery but I wanted something a touch more accessible.
+But I see what I did wrong with the CSS popups.
+I copied a lot of code without really understanding what I was doing.
+I'd still like to do CSS popups if at all possible, but I want to understand what I'm doing this time.

+Considering setting up a local Wordpress installation too.
+I work mostly with static pages but I thin it may be time to try learning some backend stuff.

+**Link to work:** None today.

 ### Day 12: June 23, 2017

 **Today's Progress**: Made some background images for the Simon game and tried some test animations.
 They flip nicely back and forth now, no complex layering needed.
 Now to see if I can use queues to get them flashing in order.